GOP senators demand DOJ, SBA probe over whether Planned Parenthood applied for PPP loans despite ineligibility

 "Borrowers who make incorrect or false eligibility certifications on their PPP application are subject to severe penalties," they wrote.
 "For this reason, we respectfully request that you direct the Department to investigate whether any PPFA affiliates made a knowingly false certification on their applications for PPP loans and pursue all appropriate penalties for any unlawful participation in the program."

-The senators called for a full DOJ investigation into the matter, as well as an audit from the SBA inspector general.
+The senators called for a full DOJ investigation into the matter as well as an audit from the SBA inspector general.

-But Jaqueline Ayers, vice president of government relations & public policy for Planned Parenthood Federation of America, slammed Republicans’ claims as "baseless political attacks."
+But Jacqueline Ayers, vice president of government relations and public policy for Planned Parenthood Federation of America, slammed Republicans’ claims as "baseless political attacks."

 "It’s disappointing that while Planned Parenthood health centers across the country continue to provide essential health care in their communities throughout the COVID-19 pandemic, Congressional Republicans continue to focus on baseless political attacks," Ayers said in a statement to Fox News.
 "Like many other local nonprofits and health care providers, the independent Planned Parenthood 501(c)(3) organizations who were awarded PPP loans met the eligibility requirements established by both Congress and the Small Business Administration."

-According to PPFA, the entities who applied for PPP loans were eligible to receive them under the rules of the CARES Act—specifically the affiliation rule.
-PPFA also told Fox News that the Planned Parenthood affiliates are "independent 501(c)(3) organizations," and are "not controlled" by PPFA.
+According to PPFA, the entities who applied for PPP loans were eligible to receive them under the rules of the CARES Act — specifically the affiliation rule.
+PPFA also told Fox News that the Planned Parenthood affiliates are "independent 501(c)(3) organizations" and are "not controlled" by PPFA.

-PPFA also argued that "nothing" in the CARES Act or guidance from the SBA "bars such an entity from receiving funding," and said that the organization’s "federated structure" is "not dissimilar to many other organizations who received loans."
+PPFA also argued that "nothing" in the CARES Act or guidance from the SBA "bars such an entity from receiving funding" and said the organization’s "federated structure" is "not dissimilar to many other organizations who received loans."

 BIDEN MOVES TO ROLL BACK TRUMP-ERA BAN ON FUNDING FOR ABORTION PROVIDERS LIKE PLANNED PARENTHOOD